qmacro/qmacro.github.io/src/posts/2022-12-13-array-push-with-autovivification-in-jq.md

 ## Update

 Holy bananas batman.
-[Matthias Wadman](https://fosstodon.org/@wader) just [replied to me on Mastodon](https://fosstodon.org/@wader/109517582015244200) with a much neater alternative, one that I should have realised sooner:
+[Mattias Wadman](https://fosstodon.org/@wader) just [replied to me on Mastodon](https://fosstodon.org/@wader/109517582015244200) with a much neater alternative, one that I should have realised sooner:

 ```jq
 {